Collegium Pharmaceutical: Q3 Earnings Snapshot - NewsBreak

 Related

-FOLSOM, Calif.
-(AP) _ PowerSchool Holdings Inc. (PWSC) on Monday reported a loss of $2.5 million in its third quarter.
-On a per-share basis, the Folsom, California-based company said it had a loss of 2 cents.
-Earnings, adjusted for one-time gains and costs, were 21 cents per share.
-The results...
+NEW YORK (AP) _ New Fortress Energy Inc. (NFE) on Tuesday reported third-quarter net income of $61.8 million, after reporting a loss in the same period a year earlier.
+On a per-share basis, the New York-based company said it had net income of 29 cents.
+Earnings, adjusted for asset impairment costs, were 41 cents per share.

 Comments / 0